manudev0004/ui-wot/packages/components/src/components/ui-toggle/readme.md

 ### `setValueSilent(value: boolean) => Promise<void>`

-Set value programmatically without triggering events (for external updates).
+Set value without triggering events (for external updates).
-Use this method when updating the toggle from external data sources to prevent event loops and maintain proper state synchronization.
+Use this method when updating from external data sources to prevent event loops.

 #### Parameters